xiaogengen007/GamePlatform/GUIDELINE.md

   - players(array,store the players info in the room) ,for players[i]
     - username

-- for demining game

-  - totalMine: only for demining game
-  - gridLen: only for demining game
+- for demining game:

+  - totalMine
+  - gridLen
+  - maxTime

-  - maxTime: only for demining game
+- for undercover game:

+  - maxTime
+  - maxVoteTime

   ​